caiettia/Thesis-Project/README.md

 observation, yet this strong multicollinearity between features indicates that regularization methods will be important in minimizing the Mean Absolute Error (MAE) of our regression.

+# Data Processing
+Before the data is input into each model, we can utilize the PolynomialFeatures and StandardScaler functions from the SKLearn library.
+These functions allow us to scale our data to be better understood by each regressor.
+Note, based on our current implementation of the Square Root LASSO regressor, we are unable to scale the data before passing the data to this regressor.
+Thus, in this instance, our data is not scaled.
+Using polynomial features and scaling allows us to better find the potential interactions between features that may exist in our data set.
+Thus, in implementation, we have chosen to create PolynomialFeatures of degree 3 from the data set and then scale the data before processing in each model.

 # Variable Selection
 For identifying what variables are statistically significant for regression, we may utilize Stepwise Selection.
 This is a method where a simple linear model is fit with one feature from the data, and iteratively variables are added to the model and evaluated.
 Stepwise utilizes an F-test for variable selection, identifying based on a p-value